diesuki4/diesuki4/README.md

 - Hacking Competitions

 ### Currently working on :octocat:
-- Learning Reverse Engineering
+- Learning advanced x86 Assembly
-- Learning Game Hacking techniques and concepts
+- Learning how to deal with Cheat Engine

 ### Books read :books:
 - [x] Books on basic programming languages such as C/C++, Java, C#, Python, etc.